official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 *  he “must submit to any and all methods to verify his compliance”; and
 *  co‑operation “must be prompt and unconditional or he will face the severest

-consequences”.294
+consequences”.[^294]

 870. President Bush added that the Iraqi regime had “treated its own pledge” to disarm “with contempt” since 1991.
 Iraq was already in material breach of its obligations and

-293 Minute Brenton to Gooderham, 7 November 2002, ‘Iraq’.
+[^293]: Minute Brenton to Gooderham, 7 November 2002, ‘Iraq’.
-294 The White House, 8 November 2002, President Pleased with UN Vote.
+[^294]: The White House, 8 November 2002, President Pleased with UN Vote.

 354

-The Report of the Iraq Inquiryhad “aggressively pursued weapons of mass destruction, even while inspectors were inside the country”.
+had “aggressively pursued weapons of mass destruction, even while inspectors were inside the country”.
 The world had learned “an essential lesson” from that experience:

 “… inspections will not result in a disarmed Iraq unless the Iraqi regime fully